The Sweetest Road Trip in Ohio Takes You to 6 Old School Chocolate Shops

 What's better than old-fashioned, hand-dipped chocolates?
 Nothing.
 Absolutely nothing.
 Here in Ohio, we're fortunate to have several old-school candy shops and soda fountains that still view chocolate making as an art.
-The nostalgic atmosphere of these shops will make you want to linger for a while -- and probably eat more than your fill of chocolate, too!
-So you can stop searching "best chocolate store near me," we've compiled a road trip that hits seven shops that have stood the test of time and make some of the best chocolate in Ohio.
+The nostalgic atmosphere of these shops will make you want to linger for a while — and probably eat more than your fill of chocolate, too!
+So, you can stop searching "best chocolate stops near me," we've compiled a road trip that hits six shops that have stood the test of time and make some of the best chocolate in Ohio.
 To help make your trip as seamless as possible, be sure to use our ultimate road trip packing list!

-The total drive time clocks in at just a little over eight hours, covering more than 400 miles.
+The total drive time clocks in at approximately eight hours, covering more than 400 miles.
 Check out the link to view an interactive Google Map of the Ohio chocolate shop road trip.
 Clear your weekend, grab a friend or two, and hit the road for the sweetest road trip in Ohio.

 1. Dietsch Brothers Fine Chocolates and Ice Cream (Findlay)